 |5W-40||450 (232)||450 (232)||450 (232)|

 A lot of 2-stroke oils are ignited by mixed lubrication within the engine along with the fuel.

-Thus, these oils exhibit lower flash point temperature as compared to other normal motor oils.
+Thus, these oils exhibit lower flash point temperatures as compared to other normal motor oils.

 Their flash point on average does not exceed 130 °C.

-However, some 2-stroke oils possess higher flash point temperatures specifically racing motorbikes where the flash point act as a quality feature as they require the oil to burn slowly, and the addition of different supplements further help to enhance engine life.
+However, some 2-stroke oils possess higher flash point temperatures, specifically racing motorbikes where the flashpoint acts as a quality feature as they require the oil to burn slowly, and the addition of different supplements further helps to enhance engine life.